Understanding how a voice disorder can impact your relationships

 Your friend or loved one is having thoughts about how others may think less of them, how they are different from the rest of the world, and that their job security may be in danger.
 This sense of fear/shame doesn’t just hit the person living with SD one time, but every time they try to speak.
 As a result, this stage lasts the longest and getting beyond the fear or shame may not fully happen at all.

 For family and friends, this is a really difficult stage.
-When the NSDA surveyed those with SD about advice to family and friends, the responses ran the spectrum.
+When the our organization surveyed those with SD about advice to family and friends, the responses ran the spectrum.
 Some said help us, others said don’t help too much.
 Then there was the talk to us about SD and do not talk about our voices and do not treat us differently but remember we have a disability.
 This is as confusing for you as it is difficult for them.
 So our advice is this:

 Try not to be surprised or upset by unexpected reactions.
 Since everyone’s SD is different and everyone’s reaction to getting the diagnosis is different, and moods change from day-to-day, the best thing you can do is ask them what you can do to help.
 When they ask for help, drop everything and help.
 Their needs may change, but knowing that they can count on you when they need support is the best thing you can offer.